across the world

 What are Loss Runs & How are These Reports Vital for Insurance Businesses?

 The word “Loss Run” or “Loss Run Report” is a very common term used in the insurance sector.
-Very frequently insurance firms are asked to provide the loss run reports when the client is about to switch their agent or there’s a renewal of their existing policy.
+Insurance firms often receive requests to provide loss run reports when clients switch agents or renew their existing policy.

-Typically, an insurance company will ask for the loss run report that includes up to 5 years of history or for how long coverage was provided.
-Rarely in some cases, insurance companies provide the loss run reports every year, the reason behind this is whether your previous claim is open or your policy will be an occurrence policy.
+Insurers will ask for the loss run report, including up to 5 years of history or the offered coverage.
+Rarely, insurance companies provide the loss run reports every year.
+The reason behind this is whether your previous claim is open or your policy will be an occurrence policy.

 The significance of loss run reports in the insurance industry: